QuickPay/ios-sdk/README.md

 ### Debugging

-The QuickPay SDK supports a simple log delegate that forwards som debugging info which can be very helpful during the development process.
+The QuickPay SDK supports a simple log delegate that forwards some debugging info which can be very helpful during the development process.
 This debug info is not stored anywhere by the SDK since log handling is the responsibility of the application developers.

 To use this mechanism you must conform to the `LogDelegate` protocol and pass it to the QuickPay class.